Understanding the Effects of Permanent Faults in GPU's Parallelism Management and Control Units

 \section{Conclusions}

-We have proposed a method to understand hardware permanent fault activation and propagation.
-We exploit a multi-level approach to combine the accuracy of gate-level simulation with efficient software-based error propagation.
+We have proposed a method to understand permanent fault activation and propagation.
+We exploit a multi-level approach to combine accurate gate-level simulations with efficient software-based error propagation.
 We focus on the WSC, Fetch and Decoder units and present the first quantitative estimation of their failure in the GPU code execution.
-We have identify four main groups of errors: (\textit{i)} Operation errors, \textit{ii)} Control-flow errors, \textit{iii)} Parallel management errors, and \textit{iv)} Resource management errors), corresponding to 13 instruction error categories.
-We have implemented the instrumentation functions for the 13 error categories and used them to propagate the error effects in 15 real applications, resorting to a specially crafted instruction-level error injector (\toolname{}).
+We have identify four main groups of errors: (\textit{i)} Operation, \textit{ii)} Control-flow , \textit{iii)} Parallel management, and \textit{iv)} Resource management errors), corresponding to 13 instruction error categories.
+We have implemented instrumentation functions for the 13 error categories and used them to propagate the error effects in 15 real applications, resorting to a specially crafted instruction-level error injector (\toolname{}).

 The experimental results show that the permanent fault effect depends on the corrupted unit and executed instruction.
 Faults in the fetch unit mainly (66.80\%) lead to \textit{Operation} errors, faults in the Decoder unit lead to \textit{operation} (44.32\%) and \textit{resource management} (38.35\%) errors, and faults in the scheduler lead to \textit{parallel management} errors (54.87\%).
 The software-level propagation of the observed error categories, shows that parallel management errors (mainly generated within the WSC) generate a high amount of SDCs (20\% to 60\%), whereas faults in the Fetch and Decoder units mainly lead to DUEs ($>9$0\% and 70\%, respectively) .